-support the production of specific online programmes including artists’ fees, filming and recording, animation and photography.
+Support the production of specific live or online programmes including artists’ fees, instrument hire, filming and recording, animation and photography.

 Young Artist Sponsor:

-support our BREMF Live! alumni to develop much-needed digital skills and experience.
-Our online support will include mentoring and seminars to enable young artists to adapt to the post-COVID world.
+Support our BREMF Live! alumni to develop much-needed digital skills and experience.
+Our support for them will include mentoring and seminars to enable young artists to adapt to the post-COVID world.

 Examples of where your donation might go

-- £3,000 could fund a filmed event in its entirety
+- £3,000 could fund the artist fees for a live event

-- £1,000 could support the costs of an ensemble for a day’s filming
+- £1,000 could support the costs of filming an event

 - £600 could cover the cost of fortepiano hire

 - £300 could support work on animated film content